kajetan-mazur/petshop-bootstrap/README.md

 This website was written in pure bootstrap 4 alpha 6 - just wanna to build template not using any css files written by me.
-All graphics were taken from http://www.freepik.com You can use my code :)
+All graphics were taken from http://www.freepik.com You can use my code - its a single page petshop :)

 #### Motivation